Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

    liyuanshuo@aoifolution:~$ pwd
    /home/liyuanshuo
    ```
-   `pwd` means `print work directory`, it shows the current directory where you are right now.
-It works in everywhere.
+   `pwd` means `print work directory`.
+It shows the current directory you are in.

    `home/` is the home directory for Aoifolution, and you are one of the users under it.